verrazzano/docs/content/en/docs/guides/migrate/install/fluent/_index.md

 ## Verrazzano Background
 Fluentd is the default logging agent in Verrazzano, which runs as a DaemonSet that collects, processes, and sends logs to log stores.
 When Verrazzano is installed, Fluentd is installed by default.
-Starting Verrazzano 1.6, end users have an option to replace Fluentd Daemonset with Fluent-bit Daemonset that gets installed via Fluent-operator.
+Starting in Verrazzano 1.6, end users have an option to replace Fluentd Daemonset with Fluent Bit Daemonset that gets installed via Fluent-operator.

 Verrazzano includes Fluent Operator as an optional component.
 When enabled, the operator is installed in the cluster in the verrazzano-system namespace and creates the Fluent Bit DaemonSet in the same namespace, using the required custom resources.
 For a list of custom resources that the operator supports to configure Fluent Bit, see https://github.com/fluent/fluent-operator?tab=readme-ov-file#fluent-bit.
 All the CRDs with the prefix Cluster are cluster-wide configurations that you can use to configure all the cluster logs.